The Late Show with Stephen Colbert: Notable episodes

 In the show's series premiere, Colbert welcomed actor George Clooney and politician Jeb Bush, thanked former host David Letterman, and joined singer Mavis Staples and numerous other musicians for a rendition of Sly and the Family Stone's "Everyday People".
 The episode nearly missed its broadcast due to technical difficulties.
 An early interview with Vice President Joe Biden received particular acclaim.
 Following the terrorist attacks in Paris that November, Colbert devoted his program to that city.
 A special football-themed episode aired as the lead-out program for Super Bowl 50 in 2016, featuring guests President Barack Obama (in a taped segment), Tina Fey, Margot Robbie, Will Ferrell, and Megyn Kelly.

 In February 2016, model Sarah McDaniel appeared for an interview on the show after being featured on the first ever non-nude cover of Playboy magazine.
 A minor wardrobe failure caused McDaniel to have to visibly cover her cleavage.
 Colbert attempted to joke about the situation to ease the awkwardness, and at one point playfully put a paper towel on her chest, a move McDaniel later criticized in an interview with HasanAbi.
 She described the entire incident as one of the worst moments of her life.
-A clip of the interview posted on YouTube has more than 48 million views and is by far the most watched video ever posted to The Late Show YouTube channel, as of 2024.
+A clip of the interview posted on YouTube has more than 48 million views and is by far the most watched video ever posted to The Late Shows YouTube channel, as of 2024.

 On June 22, 2016, CBS announced that The Late Show would broadcast two weeks of live episodes during the 2016 Republican and Democratic conventions.
 The first of these episodes, on July 18, 2016, opened with a musical number by Colbert that compared the Republican convention to being "Christmas in July", and featured sketches where Jon Stewart (revealed to have been living off-grid in a cabin) is told that Donald Trump had clinched the Republican nomination for the presidential election, Colbert's persona from The Colbert Report is revived and delivers an edition of The Word on "Trumpiness", and a filmed sketch touring the convention's venue as his The Hunger Games-inspired character Julius Flickerman.
 Stewart appeared once more the following Thursday, delivering a segment criticizing the Fox News Channel in the wake of the firing of its CEO Roger Ailes.
 Colbert's performances during these episodes were critically praised for their return to an emphasis on news-oriented comedy similar to The Colbert Report and The Daily Show.